 Instead, analyze (and then analyze some more).

 Getting fired can be an opportunity for growth, but only if you own your termination.
-Even if the termination was a result of something besides your performance, use this experience to assess, improve and learn.
+Even if the termination was a result of something besides your performance, use this experience to assess, improve, and learn.

 If it was due to your performance, take some time to evaluate your strengths and weaknesses.
-Most would offer that you need to focus on improving your weaknesses, and while I don’t disagree theoretically, I feel it is more important to be aware of, improve and leverage your strengths.
-Your strengths come natural to you; therefore, not only are you more likely to enjoy performing those tasks, you are also more likely to naturally perform them in a competent way.
+Most would offer that you need to focus on improving your weaknesses, and while I don’t disagree theoretically, I feel it is more important to be aware of, improve, and leverage your strengths.
+Your strengths come naturally to you; therefore, not only are you more likely to enjoy performing those tasks, but you are also more likely to naturally perform them in a competent way.
 Alternatively, you will be less likely to excel in tasks you don’t enjoy, so consider what you did and didn’t enjoy about your previous position.

 Understanding your strengths will also help you better define your career path as you can select roles based on tasks in which you know you perform well.
 After you have assessed your strengths, then come up with a plan to address your weaknesses while leaning into your strengths to be successful in your next role.